Four students walking by Widener Library

 The FAFSA is a free form that determines your eligibility for federal aid.
 Only students who are US Citizens, Permanent Residents, or other eligible non-citizens will file the FAFSA.

-You may have heard about FAFSA Simplification for the 2024-2025 school year, which means the FAFSA has opened later than it usually does.
+You may have heard about FAFSA Simplification, which means the FAFSA will open later than it usually does.
 Rest assured that this will have no negative effect on our financial aid process and decision release.

-File the 2024-2025 FAFSA, which is available online or as a mobile app, starting January 1, 2024.
+File the 2025-2026 FAFSA, which is available online or as a mobile app.
+We expect the FAFSA to open in late Fall 2024, or January 1, 2025 at the latest.
 Remember to include Harvard’s code E00468 so that we receive the FAFSA.

 FAFSA FAQs